jeremymcrae/denovonear/README.md

     --rates data/forSanger_1KG_mutation_rate_table.txt \
     --out output.txt
 ```
+Other options are:
+ * `--genes` in place of `--transcripts`, to obtain a mutation rate from the
+   union of alternative transcripts for a gene.
+Requires a file listing HGNC
+   symbols, with one or more transcript IDs per gene.
+The tab-separated input
+   format is gene symbol followed by transcript ID.
+Alternative transcripts are
+   listed on separate lines.

-The tab-separated output file will contain one row per transcript, with each
+The tab-separated output file will contain one row per gene/transcript, with
-line containing a transcript ID, a log10 transformed missense mutation rate, and
+each line containing a transcript ID, a log10 transformed missense mutation
-a log10 transformed nonsense mutation rate.
+rate, and a log10 transformed nonsense mutation rate.